explosion/spacy-course/chapters/en/chapter3.md

 ### Part 2

-- Disable the tagger and parser using the `nlp.disable_pipes` method.
+- Disable the tagger and parser using the `nlp.select_pipes` method.
 - Process the text and print all entities in the `doc`.

 <codeblock id="03_16_02">

-The `nlp.disable_pipes` method takes a variable number of arguments: the string names of the pipeline components to disable.
-For example, `nlp.disable_pipes("ner")` will disable the named entity recognizer.
+The `nlp.select_pipes` method accepts the keyword arguments `enable` or `disable` that take a list of component names to enable or disable.
+For example, `nlp.select_pipes(disable="ner")` will disable the named entity recognizer.

 </codeblock>